SymbianMoe/symbian-hotreload/README.md

   </a>
 </p>

-This is a basic boilerplate for creating a FiveM resource using Typescript.
-It includes webpack config files, linting (ESlint + prettier) and a directory structure to get you started.
-We recommend to use [fivem-js](https://github.com/d0p3t/fivem-js) alongside this boilerplate for faster development of client scripts.
+This is a basic hot-reload script for loading and hot-reloading fivem scripts THIS IS NOT A PRODUCTION VERSION AND YOU SHOULD NOT USE THIS IN YOUR LIVE SERVER

 ## Usage

-1. Clone repository into your `resources/[local]` folder.
+1. Clone repository into your `resources/symbian-hotreload` folder.
 2. `yarn` the dependencies.
 3. Start development.